khalid-el-masnaoui/PHP-Notes/PERFORMANCE-PRACTICES.md

 * **Opening/closing database connections** : Un-setting variables and closing database connections in your code will save precious memory.
 Also consider using singleton pattern for when trying to open/use a database connection

+### Caching

+Caching is a powerful technique that can drastically improve the performance of your PHP applications.
+By storing and reusing data or computations, caching can reduce the need for expensive database queries or complex calculations.

+* ***Object caching**: Storing and reusing the results of database queries or expensive calculations to reduce the need for repeated database operations.
+	* Using `Redis`, `Memecache`, `APCu`

+* ***Page caching**: Saving and reusing the output of entire HTML pages to minimize the need for server-side processing on subsequent requests.
+	* Using `HTTP-Caching` => check my repository [Nginx-Notes](https://github.com/khalid-el-masnaoui/Nginx-Notes)
 ### Concurrency with Asynchronous PHP

 Asynchronous operations allow your code to continue running while waiting for a response from an external resource, such as a database or API.
 This can improve performance by allowing your server to handle more requests at once.